Poikilos/pypicolcd/README.md

 ## Known Issues
-* does not read state of buttons on the unit
+* if possible, read state of buttons on the unit also via pyusb
-* there should be an option to disconnect from the device so it can be used by other processes
+* add option to disconnect from the device so it can be used by other processes

+## Authors
+* resources from external sources:
+  * Ninepin font: by Digital Graphics Labs on <http://www.1001fonts.com/ninepin-font.html> LICENSE is "fonts/1001Fonts General Font Usage Terms.txt" except with the following specifics stated by author: Free for personal use, Free for commercial use, Modification NOT allowed, Redistribution allowed, freeware license in "fonts/ninepin/!license.txt"
+  * Press Start font family (prstart.ttf, prstartk.ttf): by codeman38 on <http://www.1001fonts.com/press-start-font.html> LICENSE is "fonts/1001Fonts General Font Usage Terms.txt" except with the following specifics stated by author: Free for personal use, Free for commercial use, Modification allowed, Redistribution allowed, custom license "fonts/press-start/license.txt"
+    * naturally 8px high including descenders
+  * flottflott font: by Peter Wiegel on <http://www.1001fonts.com/flottflott-font.html>  LICENSE is "fonts/1001Fonts General Font Usage Terms.txt" except with the following specifics stated by author: Free for personal use, Free for commercial use, Modification allowed, Redistribution allowed, SIL Open Font License (OFL) -- see "fonts/flottflott/Open Font License.txt" and "fonts/flottflott/OFL-FAQ.txt"
+  * ilyessuti on pixnio: CC0 licensed kitten*.jpg (2017-12-21-14-52-48) <https://pixnio.com/fauna-animals/cats-and-kittens/field-grass-cute-summer-nature-cat-outdoor-flower>, retouch expertmm -- see "images/CC0.txt"
+* expertmm <https://github.com/expertmm> code and resources not mentioned above: resources created by expertmm are CC0 -- see "images/CC0.txt")
+* sphinx on excamera.com: http://excamera.com/sphinx/article-picolcd.html (61-line version of code that works with text model picoLCD 20x4 only)

 ## Developer Notes